tttontann/Portfolio_Batch06/README.md

 ## Kamolchanok's Portfolio ##

 I am interesting in Data Analyst and taking a bootcamp with [Datarockie](https://datarockie.com/).
-In this 4 months bootcamp, we've learned about 10 sprint within 4 months.
+In this 4 months bootcamp, we've learned about skills for Data Analyst/Scienist.
 These are my project :

 1. Spreadsheet